Locking head screw insertion

 Insertion of self-drilling screw

-If the near cortex is thick, there is no tendency for the screw to toggle.
-If the near cortex is thin, there may be a tendency for the screw to toggle; this may be minimized by allowing the tip of the screw to make contact with the far cortex.
-This requires an accurate judgment of the screw length as the tip is sharp and can injure soft tissue beyond the cortex if it protrudes through the far cortex.
+If the near cortex is thick, there is no tendency for the screw to move within the bone.
+If the near cortex is thin, there may be a tendency for the screw to move.
+This may be minimized by inserting the tip of the screw into or past the far cortex.
+This requires an accurate judgment of the screw length as the screw tip is sharp and can injure soft tissue if it protrudes too far past the far cortex.

 Pitfall thin cortex